Strategy20 min read

 Twitter is not LinkedIn with shorter posts.
 The platforms have fundamentally different cultures.

 On LinkedIn, polished and professional wins.
 On Twitter, authentic and opinionated wins.
-If you sound like a corporate press release on X, you'll be ignored.
+If you sound like a corporate press release on X, you will be ignored.

 Fix: Develop a distinct Twitter voice.
 Share opinions.
 Engage in debates.
 Show personality.